 Swinging doors are mounted on hinges and swing outward.
 This design is similar to what you would find on a typical kitchen refrigerator.
 These doors are self-closing, meaning that they won't be inadvertently left open.
 They also provide an airtight seal every time they close.
 However, since these doors open outward, you must have adequate space for them to open into.
 If you are placing your model behind a narrow counter or in a high traffic area, you may want to avoid swinging doors.

 Sliding doors are the other type available.
 These are mounted on rails and slide horizontally, which allows them to conserve space.
 That makes them a good choice for areas where there isn't enough space for doors to swing open.
 They can also be easier to open and close than swinging doors, which is convenient if your hands are full carrying bouquets or arrangements.
-But over time, the rails the doors sit on can become warped and let cold air escape, decreasing the unit's efficiency.
+But over time, the rails the doors sit on can become warped and let cold air escape, decreasing the floral cooler's efficiency.
 Also, employees or customers may accidently leave the doors open.
 The extend the life of sliding doors, it is important to keep their rails clean and free of debris.

 Models are available with a black, white, or a copper finish.
 No matter which one you choose, you will purchase a model with a durable laminated vinyl finish.
 This finish will not show dents or fingerprints as readily as a stainless finish would.
 It also resists corrosion.
 However, it can become scratched or chipped.
 If this happens, it may allow for rust to form on the steel underneath.